Recognition of Prior Learning (RPL) in the Humanities

 Recognition of Prior Learning (RPL) is designed to support access to higher education for candidates who have gained degree-related knowledge and skills through informal study or experiential means.
 In the academic context, it is the acknowledgment that academically significant and socially-useful knowledge is acquired through multiple formal, informal and non-formal means.
 This includes knowledge gained through non-formal study, paid work and unpaid work, community and organisational involvement, and individual enquiry.

 Please also note that this RPL application process applies to undergraduate applicants only.
-Enquiries concerning the postgraduate RPL process should be forwarded to the Deputy Faculty Manager, Yolanda Malaza who can be contacted on 021 650 4414.
+Inquiries concerning the postgraduate RPL process should be forwarded to the Deputy Faculty Manager, Debby Chuter.

 Following the above 7 steps, the Faculty Admissions Committee will make the final decision based on the department’s recommendations, any test results and the overall strength of your application in relation to the availability of spaces.
 You will receive Faculty correspondence informing you of the final decision via email.

 You will be contacted directly once your application has been considered.